 One of the clearest signs that you might benefit from consolidating your debt is having credit cards that are frequently or always maxed out.

-While a well-managed amount of debt can be useful for getting your essential needs met, constantly using credit cards at their max just to get by can trap you with heavy interest charges and payments.
+A well-managed amount of debt can be useful for getting your essential needs met.
+But, constantly using credit cards at their max just to get by can trap you with heavy interest charges and payments.